Pvt. Lewis Mark Wallisch

 Zierath-Wallisch.
 He had two brothers and a

-When Lewis was eighteen, he joined the Wisconsin National Guard's 32nd Tank Company from Janesville, Wisconsin.
+When Lewis was eighteen, he joined the Wisconsin National Guard's 32nd Tank Company in Janesville.
 His reason for doing this was that his cousin was in the National Guard and that he liked the idea of earning a little extra money when he drilled.
-He was a senior in high school when the company was called to federal service and received his diploma while at Fort Knox, Kentucky.
+He was a senior in high school when the company was called to federal service, in the fall of 1940, and received his diploma while at Fort Knox, Kentucky.

-When the company was federalized on November 20, 1940.
-On November 25, 1940, Lewis went to Fort Knox, Kentucky to train.
+When the company was federalized on November 20, 1940, and on November 28, 1940, Lewis went to Fort Knox, Kentucky to train.
 It was there that the company's name was changed to A Company, 192nd Tank Battalion.

 In January 1941, replacements entered A Company to fill vacancies when twenty of the original members, including Lewis, were transferred to the newly created Headquarters Company.
 This transfer would lead to Lewis reaching the rank of sergeant and tank commander.